 Vocabulary instruction is an essential component of building reading comprehension and content knowledge in history and social studies classrooms.
-Students must have "an understanding of domain-specific words and phrases" in order to "synthesize complex information, and follow detailed descriptions of events and concepts" (NGA & CCSSO, 2010, p.
-60).
 Developing stronger vocabulary, and pre-teaching words and concepts in particular, can increase student comprehension of specific texts and content more broadly (International Reading Association, 2006; Wixson, 1986).